Program of Continuing Studies (PCS)

 Program Description

-The program runs over a 10-month period on one Saturday per month between Jan-Dec 2024 and Jan-Dec 2025 and comprises one module per month.
-Each monthly module, comprising a morning seminar and an afternoon clinical group seminar, can be taken individually or as part of the whole program structure over 1-year or 2-years for those taking the program for training or APPI/ICP accreditation purposes.
-For trainees, all components must be completed in order to pass the program.
+The program runs over a 10-month period on one Saturday per month and comprises a morning seminar open to all and an afternoon clinical group supervision which is limited to trainees taking the full program.
+For trainees, attendance in person is required and all components which must be completed in order to pass the program.
 There are 10 modules per year, 20 modules over two years offering a diversity of classical, contemporary, and research content as well as considering new and contemporary issues facing clinical practice today.
 The seminars are both theoretical and clinical with exemplars, case studies, and vignettes supporting theoretical exposition as is to be expected on a professional clinically based program in psychoanalysis.

 Trainees seeking to take the program for accreditation purposes must complete the application form as well as an interview with two members of the program team.
-Those taking the full program for CPD purposes must also complete the application form and as well speak with one member of the program team.
-Those taking individual seminars can simply register for those separately and do not need to complete the application form.
+Those taking the program for CPD and general interest purposes must also complete the application form.

 Queries: Contact coursedirector@freudlacaninstitute.com